 This information, even for large values of n, can be easily managed with an Excel spreadsheet.
 It is instructive for you to create your own Excel worksheet from scratch.
 I have posted on the course website PDFs of two "sheets," the second shows the formulae for each cell; the first shows the actual values.
 I constructed the Excel spreadsheet I used to make these PDFs using data that a past 2312 student had calculated for her Monte Carlo multi-conformation search of the two menthone isomers using chloroform solvation.
 While there were ~18 minima found for each isomer, I only entered the data for those (eleven, in total) conformations that were within 15 kj/mol (i.e., ~3.6 kcal/mol) of the global minimum energy conformer.
 This cutoff value of 15 kj/mol was somewhat arbitrarily chosen, but it is safe to assume that any higher energy conformers will contribute such a small amount to the overall population that they can be readily ignored.
 At the bottom of the spreadsheet, I have also calculated the equilibrium constant (= 7.7) by only considering the lowest energy conformer (the so-called "global minimum") for the trans isomer (t-1; 24.6 kj/mol) with that of lowest energy conformer of the cis isomer (c-1; 30.3 kj/mol).
 Notice that I have calculated the data at 65 °C (338 K), which you can spot as T in the EXP(cellname/RT) terms.
 Notice also that considering the population contributions from the eleven conformers rather than just two makes an appreciable difference in the computed Keq (i.e., 7.7 vs. 5.2).
-Your exact numbers will differ from these because you will i) use water solvation (a better solvation model for methanol), ii) a different forcefield, and a T of 22 °C (295 K) because you will carry out the equilibration at ambient temperature).
+Your exact numbers will differ from these because you will use water solvation and a different forcefield.

-Create a similar spreadsheet and enter the data that you obtain for the various conformations of the two isomers following your MacroModel conformational search.
-Compute your K{eq} by analogy to what I have done here.
-Please use the water solvation model (the best approximation for the polar protic solvent methanol that you will use for the equilibration experiment) and the Merck-modified force field (MMFM) that you use in your computations when you report your computed K{eq} .
+Create a similar spreadsheet and enter the data that you obtain for your two isomers following your MacroModel conformational search.
+Compute your Keq by analogy to what I have done here.
+Please use the water solvation model (the best approximation for the polar protic solvent methanol that you will use for the equilibration experiment) and the Merck-modified force field (MMFM) that you use in your computations when you report your computed Keq.
 Include a one-paragraph description/discussion describing and summarizing the results of your calculations and turn in your completed Excel worksheet as part of Report #2.
 Indicate the temperature you have used in your computation.

-September 28, 2023 T. R. Hoye
+September 29, 2022 T. R. Hoye